SecondeJK/personal/Devplan.md

 ### 6. Laravel ###

-Despite much distaste for this framework, I need to use one outside of Symfony.
 Curiously, recent statistics have pointed to Laravel really going mad on uptake.
 This is puzzling considering it's strange implementation, but I shall build out an example app anyway to see how someone else does it.